Regal Siberian Cattery Cats and Kittens

 According to Russian cat fanciers, the true Siberian is exported with a metrika (Russian pedigree) seal and specific signatures from a recognized registry and member breeder.
 Russian breeders report that some lines have a predisposition towards umbilical hernias, a problem that can be surgically repaired.
 Kinked tails are occasionally found, but do not affect the well being of the cat.

 The Siberian's were recorded as participants in the first cat show in England in the 1700's and have been judged to Grand International Championship overseas prior to their export.
 Old Soviet law discouraged pet ownership due to the housing and food shortages and war depleted representatives of various purebreds.
 It was only in 1987 that the Russian Cat Clubs (recognized as individual registries there) began to keep official records in an attempt to retrieve what had been proscribed or lost.
-On June 28, 1990, the first Siberian's were imported to the USA Considered by some to be the ancestor all long haired cats.
-Can take up to five years before the cat matures to full size.
+On June 28, 1990, the first Siberian's were imported to the USA

 Considered to be the largest domestic breed in the world.